marc-feldmann/RetailSalesForecast/README.md

 # RetailSalesForecast
-This project uses gradient boosted trees to predict Rossmann retail store sales in Germany six weeks ahead.
-It uses data containing daily sales of 1115 stores between 2013 and 2015.
+This project uses gradient boosted trees to predict Rossmann stores’ daily sales six weeks ahead.
+It uses AWS-hosted data containing daily sales of 1115 stores between 2013 and 2015.
+Visual EDA is performed in Tableau.

 For each Rossmann store, and each day six weeks ahead, 85% mean forecasting accuracy is achieved by the trained model.
 This is very close to model performance on holdout data: